skip to main content

 Lifeline also offers benefits based on income, but the threshold for Lifeline is 135% of the federal poverty guideline, rather than the 200% needed for the ACP.
 To check your eligibility for the program, visit the Lifeline website.

-Enter your zip code below to find out what providers have coverage where you live.
+Enter your zip code below to see what internet plans and providers are available to you.

 Xfinity Internet Essentials